At a Glance: Annual Book Publishing

 Print is still an essential part of book publishing, with people still gravitating toward print editions of books rather than digital editions.

-According to Publisher’s Weekly, Bookscan, which does include Amazon sales, reports 690 million print books were sold in 2019.
+According to Publisher’s Weekly, Bookscan, which does include Amazon sales, reports 789 million print books were sold in 2022 in the US.

-- A 2020 survey shows that print is still the most popular book format in the United States with 75% of people surveyed preferring print to e-books or audiobook.
+- A 2020 survey from Statista shows that print is still the most popular book format in the United States with 70% of people surveyed preferring print to e-books or audiobook.
+Out of those, 39% like to read new books.

-- Revenue for book sales in the United States in 2020 generated $8.6 billion.
-Hardcover books accounted for nearly $3 billion of those sales.
+- In 2022, revenue for book sales in the United States generated $9.1 billion, compared to $8.6 billion in 2020.
+Hardcover books accounted for nearly $3.2 billion of those sales.

 How Many Books Are Self-Published?